 Any option granted under the Stock Option Plan is granted for a maximum of five years, and is non-transferable.
 No person may be issued options, which in the aggregate represent five percent (5%) or more of the issued and outstanding Common Shares of the Company.
 The exercise price of an option granted under the Stock Option Plan may not be lower than the market price of the subject shares at the time of grant, and not more than 650,000 Common Shares may be issued pursuant to all such options unless shareholder approval is obtained to increase such number.
 The Board may impose other conditions respecting any option granted, as it might consider appropriate or necessary.
 In connection with the administration of the Stock Option Plan, the Board has determined that the Board may authorize the Company to make a loan to an option holder to provide the funds necessary to exercise the option.

 Such a loan may be for a term not exceeding five years and may bear interest at such rate, if any, which the Board determines to be appropriate.
-Unless otherwise specified by the Board, vesting of options under the Stock Option Plan takes place immediately for directors that are not full-time employees of the Company and, in respect of employees, options vest at a rate of 30% immediately, 30% on the first anniversary date of the grant, and 40% on the second anniversary date of the grant.
+Unless otherwise specified by the Board, vesting of options under the Stock Option Plan takes place immediately for directors that are not full-time employees of the Company and, in respect of employees, options vest at a rate of 30% in the first year, 30% in the second year, and 40% in the third year of their five-year term.